istvan-v/midiplay/README.md

 midiconv: converts standard MIDI files to a simplified format (single track, fixed 1/50 s tick time) that is playable by midiplay and mididisp, and optionally includes instrument data in binary format.
 The output can also be raw DAVE register data for processing or playback by other tools

-daveconv: converts raw DAVE register data created with "midiconv -render" to a simple compressed format.
-Sample Z80 code for playing the output of daveconv can be found in xorplay2K.s and xorplay4K.s

-daveconv2, dav2play.s, dav2p\_dn.s, dav2pl1t.s: another utility for compressing raw DAVE register data, it can be more efficient on large and complex input files